-In addition to his poems, Arthur has also written short stories and in 2014, the first combined publication of his short stories was released by NUS Press under the title, Noon at Five O’ Clock: The Short Stories of Arthur Yap.
+In addition to his poems, Yap has also written short stories and in 2014, the first combined publication of his short stories was released by NUS Press under the title, Noon at Five O’ Clock: The Short Stories of Yap Yap.

-Throughout his life, Arthur had been an avid painter and has held seven solo exhibitions, with his first exhibition in 1969 showcasing 44 abstract paintings at the old National Library.
-He had also participated in group exhibitions overseas, in places like Malaysia and Australia.
-In 1972, he was selected as the Singapore representative for that year’s Adelaide Festival of the Arts and had been previously invited by the British Council to feature his paintings in Bangkok.
+Yap was an avid painter and held seven solo exhibitions, with his first exhibition in 1969 showcasing 44 abstract paintings at the old National Library.
+He also participated in group exhibitions overseas, in places like Malaysia and Australia.
+In 1972, he was selected as the Singapore representative for that year’s Adelaide Festival of the Arts and was previously invited by the British Council to feature his paintings in Bangkok.

-In 2006, Arthur passed away from laryngeal cancer at the age of 63.
-The National Cancer Centre held an event to commemorate him, featuring an exhibition of some of his paintings and recordings that Arthur had made prior of him reciting his poems.
-Known for being reclusive, he had given a single interview talking about his work to Kevin Sullivan, which was later published in the 8th issue of the Southeast Asian Review of English.
-In 2013, NUS Press released The Collected Poems of Arthur Yap, a comprehensive collection of all of his poems, marking the first time such a compilation was published in a single volume.
+In 2006, Yap passed away from laryngeal cancer at the age of 63.
+The National Cancer Centre held an event to commemorate him, featuring an exhibition of some of his paintings and recordings that Yap had made reciting his poems.
+Known for being reclusive, he had given only a single interview talking about his work, to Kevin Sullivan, which was later published in the 8th issue of the Southeast Asian Review of English.
+In 2013, NUS Press released The Collected Poems of Arthur Yap, a comprehensive collection of all of his poems, with an introduction by Irving Goh.

-Author Photo and Biography © estate of Arthur Yap.
+Author Biography © estate of Arthur Yap.
 All rights reserved.
-Author biography taken from National Library Infopedia (2019) and TributeSG.